Lucia's Blog: 2021

 "I have fought the good fight, I have finished the race, I have kept the faith."

-We should be looking toward a time when we will no longer have to fight this war—a time of eternal peace.
+We should look toward a time when we will no longer have to fight this war—a time of eternal peace.
 One day, our part in this battle will be over!
 (2 Tim.
 4:7; Rev. 14:13).
 But we must put our faith in Christ alone to be victorious on the battlefield of our souls (1 Cor.
 15:57; 1 John 5:4; Rev. 12:11).

 "But thanks be to God, who gives us the victory through our Lord Jesus Christ."
 (I Corinthians 15:57)